jrwieland/TaraniTunes-v4.x/README.md

 ### Usage

 From the main screen, hold “Page” to access TaraniTunes.
-1. Use the rotary encoder (Q X7) or the “+”/“-” (Taranis) buttons to sweep through songs.
+1. Use the rotary encoder (QX7) or the “+”/“-” buttons on the (X9) to sweep through the songs.
 2. Press “Enter” to choose a song to play.
 3. Put the “SB” switch in the middle position to start playing.
-Put it back in the up position to stop/pause the song.
+4. Put the "SB" switch in the down position to pause the song.
+It will continue from where it left off when the switch is returned to the middle "play" position.
-4. Put “SB” in the up position to select a random song from your playlist.
+5. Put “SB” in the up position to select a random song from your playlist.
+It will play when the switch is placed in the middle "play" position.
-5. You can press throttle trims down and up to play next and previous song respectively.
+6. Press rudder trim right or rudder trim left to play next or previous song respectively.
-6. When the song ends, the next song will automatically play and “Timer3” will be reset.
+7. When the song ends, the next song will automatically play and “Timer3” will be reset.
-7. “Timer3” will also automatically resets if you change songs.
+8. “Timer3” will also automatically reset if you change songs.
+9. The screen does not have to be displayed for it to work.
+You can have the music playing and use the telementry screen of your choice.
+If you move the "`SB`" switch or trims the music will respond accordingly.
+The only function that will not work on a different screen is selecting a new playlist (described below).

 #### Changing Playlists